-- (b) Flight Data Center (FDC) NOTAMs not already carried in the Notices to Airmen publication. - (c) Combine this element with adverse conditions when it would be logical and advantageous to do so. - 9.
-Prohibited Areas P-40, P-56, and the Special Flight Rules Area (SFRA) for Washington, DC.
+(b) Combine this element with adverse conditions when it would be logical and advantageous to do so.

+9. Prohibited Areas P-40, P-56, and the Special Flight Rules Area (SFRA) for Washington, DC.
 Include this element when pertinent to the route of flight.
 Advise the pilot that VFR flight within 60 miles of the DCA VOR/DME requires Special Awareness Training.